mohamedghoneim281/IMT-ARM-Embedded-Diploma-Graduation-Project/README.md

 # IMT-ARM-Embedded-Diploma-Graduation-Project

+-Working WIFI connection and MQTT Broker
-Bootloader that can jump to execute APP1 or APP2 depending on input signal
+-Bootloader that can jump to execute APP1 or APP2 depending on input signal
 Micro-Controller used STM32F401
+-Effecient Parsing and Data flashing

 ### Team Members